 MULTI-SKILL SCHOOLS: COOKING, SEWING, COMPUTER LITERACY & SMALL BUSINESS

-Aidha believes in “sustainable futures through financial education”, and this micro-business school for FDWs covers important life skills for when your helper is ready to move back home.
-Your helper can pick up tips on developing good saving habits, preparing for future small businesses, and learn how to make sound investments.
+Aidha believes in “sustainable futures through financial education”.
+This micro-business school organises domestic helper courses in Singapore that cover important life skills for when your helper is ready to move back home.
+Your helper can pick up tips on developing good saving habits, prepare for future small businesses and learn how to make sound investments.
 Classes are held on Sundays over a period of nine months and topics covered include entrepreneurship, computer literacy, business management and finance.

 Foreign Domestic Workers Association for Skills Training (FAST)

-Filipino helpers who fancy bagging some new skills can join a course ranging in picks from martial arts to dressmaking at the PBSS.
-Programmes run every second Sunday and classes include cool choices such as cosmetology and aromatherapy!
+Filipino helpers who fancy bagging some new skills can join courses ranging from martial arts to dressmaking at the Bayanihan Centre.
+Programs start in March until October and classes include cool choices such as cosmetology and aromatherapy!

 Mujahidah Learning Centre